go-sprout/sprout/docs/groups/list-of-all-registry-groups.md

 {% hint style="info" %}
 You can open an issue to ask to be listed here.
 We are a community :seedling:

-And maybe your registry will be embed on sprout directly, who know :eyes:
+And maybe your registry will be embedded on sprout directly, who know :eyes:
 {% endhint %}